SSWConsulting/SSW.Rules.Content/rules/microservices/rule.md

 created: 2021-11-11T05:54:22.790Z
 guid: e4d0411a-6184-4f16-9caf-f522bb07c703
 ---
+There are two common types of application architecture:
+* Monoliths (aka N-Tier applications)
+* Microservices

-N-Tier applications have their place.
+Monoliths have their place.
 They are easy to get going and often make a lot of sense when you are starting out.
 However, sometimes your app may grow in size and become difficult to maintain.
 Then you might want to consider Microservices...

 <!--endintro-->